jvorhauer/spikes/README.md

 Only thing I haven't figured out yet is scalability: I don't see how I can combine the advantages of ES with clustering.
 Clustering is a great method to guarantee uptime, for instance when a Kubernetes pod with one of the nodes of the app cluster goes down unexpectedly.
 Rolling updates is possible with one node, so that's covered by k8s.

 Note that CQRS is never mentioned in this document.
 It is considered to be one of the pillars of Event Sourcing, but I don't see what's so great about it.
 So, no segregation yet.
 Maybe when there is an actual need.
+Also, I find a Single Place of Truth (SPoT) essential: having State of an actor at one place and the Read-side of CQRS at another is begging for disaster as soon as the programmer (me) forgets about updating logic in both places.
+This is one of those instances where DRY is actually useful and good.

 ## ToDo

-1. Comments
+1. Comments, mainly in a Router
-2. Tags
+2. Tags (CRUD, tags cloud)
 3. External QA and Performance tests
-4. Scala 3